History of Tyre, Lebanon: Maan clan rule

 The Ottoman Empire conquered the Levant in 1516, yet Tyre remained practically untouched for another ninety years until the beginning of the 17th century, when the Ottoman leadership at the Sublime Porte appointed the Druze leader Fakhreddine II of the Maan family as emir to administer Jabal Amel (modern-day South Lebanon) and Galilee in addition to the districts of Beirut and Sidon.

 One of his projects in Tyre was the construction of a residence for his brother, Prince Younis Al-Maani.
 Its foundations were evidently built upon ruins from the Crusader period.
-The ruins of the palace are still standing in the centre of today's Souk marketplace area and are known as Khan Abdo El-Ashqar, or Khan Al-Askar as well as Khan Sour.
+The ruins of the palace are still standing in the centre of today's Souk marketplace area.

 Fakhreddine also encouraged Shiites and Christians to settle to the East of Tyre to secure the road to Damascus.
 He thus laid the foundation of modern Tyre demographics as many of those settlers – or their descendants respectively – later moved to the town.
-Those development efforts were over-shadowed though when the Emir aspired to establish an independent state - which has been widely viewed in the public discourse as the earliest vision of Lebanon as a country:
+Those development efforts were overshadowed though when the Emir aspired to establish an independent state – which has been widely viewed in the public discourse as the earliest vision of Lebanon as a country.

-In 1608, Fakhr al-Din signed a treaty with Ferdinand, the Medici grand duke of Tuscany, which included a secret article clearly directed against the Porte.

 At the core of this alliance with Florence was the plan to rebuild the harbour for naval support.
 In this context, he converted the remains of Tyre's former Crusader's Cathedral in 1610 into a military fortress.
 Notwithstanding, he was chased out by the Turkish army and went into exile in Tuscany.

 In 1618, Fakhreddine (also spelled Fakhr-al-Din) returned to the Levant thanks to the removal of some of his enemies within the Ottoman regime.
 He then also entertained political relations with France: after a diplomatic mission sent by King Louis XIII and Cardinal Richelieu the Maani palace in Tyre "became the property of the Franciscan fathers."
 By 1631, Fakhreddine dominated most of Syria, Lebanon and Palestine, but the Maan era ended when Sultan Murad IV had the Druze Emir executed together with one or two of his sons in 1635 for his political ambitions.